ai4colonoscopy/.github/profile/README.md

 > 📌 **Make our community great again.** If we miss your valuable work in google sheet, please add it and this project would be a nice platform to promote your work.
 Or anyone can inform us via email ([📮gepengai.ji@gmail.com](mailto:gepengai.ji@gmail.com)) or push a PR in github.
 We will work on your request as soon as possible.
 Thank you for your active feedback.

 We introduce "ColonSurvey" via investigating 63 colonoscopy datasets and 137 deep learning models focused on colonoscopic scene perception, all sourced from leading conferences or journals since 2015.
-The below figure is a quick overview of our investigation; for a more detailed discussion, please refer to our paper: [Frontiers in Intelligent Colonoscopy](https://arxiv.org/abs/2410.17241).
+The below figure is a quick overview of our investigation; for a more detailed discussion, please refer to our survey paper: [Frontiers in Intelligent Colonoscopy](https://arxiv.org/abs/2410.17241).

 <p align="center">
     <img src="https://github.com/ai4colonoscopy/IntelliScope/raw/main/assets/colonsurvey.png"/> <br />